Abi Spence, UKCP Accredited Psychotherapist

 There is deep (and often secret) pain, longing, envy and shame in the struggle to create or grow a family.
 Whether you are going through fertility treatment, have experienced the intense grief of miscarriage or the loss of the future you assumed you were going to have, psychotherapy can provide another place to explore complex experiences and feelings that often struggle for an outlet in conversations with family and friends.

 What is traumatic is deeply personal; abuse, neglect, discrimination, intergenerational trauma (family history) or any event where you feel intense fear, threat, humiliation, rejection, powerlessness or invalidation.
 Sometimes we can react in a traumatised way without fully knowing what caused the reaction.
 Aspects of our lives which we would prefer to bury and forget can emerge in ways that become problematic.
 In therapy, we work towards understanding the affect of original trauma, how it impacts our present, and turn "reactions" into responses.
+This can be especially true of those who experienced a boarding school childhood.

 Types of Therapies Offered